plshelpidkwhatimdoing/adlists/readme.md

 commands.txt is NOT a domain list, it just has useful commands in it that I don't want to forget

-- ads and trackers: list of trackers and some ads I didnt put in the main list
+- ads: large list of ads
 - amp hosts: a list of accelerated mobile pages (amp) domains that often are ads or trackers
-- cryptojacking: list of domains that hijack your device for cryptomining
-- experimental: a short list of domains that I put there to see if blocking them breaks anything
+- experimental: a short list of domains that I put there to see if blocking them breaks anything (i dont recommend using it)
 - fake news: a list a fake news sites
 - gambling: list of known gambling sites
-- main adlist: a long list of ad domains
-- malicious: list of domains used for malware
 - porn: list of useless porn sites
 - porn2: split porn.txt in half because github 100mb file size limit
-- scam: list of domains known for scamming
+- malicious: combined list of domains used for phishing, ransomware, cryptojacking, abuse, fraud, redirect, spam, and scam
+- malicious2: same reason as porn2
-- suspicious: a list of suspicious sites you probably shouldn't visit
+- suspicious: a list of suspicious sites you probably shouldnt visit
 - tiktok: list of everything tiktok
 - useless sites: sites that arent worth visiting
+- lgbidgaf: sites of perverts from the rainbow mafia
 - youtubeads: list of domains used for youtube ads (won't be perfect)